Chrismettal/flipper-zero-backpacks/README.md

 ![Wifi](img/Wifi.png)

-Very similar to the official Wifi dev board.
+Very similar to the [official WiFi dev board](https://shop.flipperzero.one/collections/flipper-zero-accessories/products/wifi-devboard).
 Additionally includes a micro SD card slot so you don't have to mod the official board yourself.
 Currently in production, to be stocked at [Tindie](https://www.tindie.com/stores/binary-6/) soon after production finished.

+#### Firmware

+The board ships with the [Black Magic debugger firmware](https://black-magic.org/), just like the official board.
+Alternatively you can use an alternate firmware like the [ESP32 Marauder](https://github.com/justcallmekoko/ESP32Marauder/wiki/flipper-zero) by [JustCallMeKoko](https://github.com/justcallmekoko) if you want to get spicy.

+**Every firmware that works on the [official dev board](https://shop.flipperzero.one/collections/flipper-zero-accessories/products/wifi-devboard) should also work on this backpack**

 #### Internal / External Antenna